schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Anatomy

-A airline copilot admits a attained memory at a hallway.
+A airline copilot admits an attained memory at a hallway.

 ## Glucose